 Activities selections are made at specified points during the academic year via the school's online system, Pro-activities.
 Families can log in to the system at any time to time to check which activities they are registered to take part in on different afternoons.

-For many pupils, Excellence activities provide a more focused progression from interests that were first nurtured in the “You-Time!” programme.
+For many students, Excellence activities provide a more focused progression from interests that were first nurtured in the You-Time programme.

 Students must carry out a trial or audition in most instances.
 Commitment to the corresponding training or rehearsal schedule for more than one term is normally required.